 2. Left a Half Used Bar of Soap

 Why would you do this?
-Do you think I really trust the previous encounters of this soap?
+Do you think I trust the previous encounters with this soap?
 Where has it been?
 What were its whereabouts?
 This is what you want me to use to wash my face and hands?
 No!